 The daily activities described in this itinerary may change or be rotated and/or modified in order to accommodate alterations in opening hours, flight schedules and confirmation of private visits.
 Participants will receive a final itinerary together with their tour documents prior to departure.
-The tour includes breakfast daily, lunches & evening meals indicated in the detailed itinerary: B=breakfast, L=lunch and D=dinner.
-This program includes five moderate nature walks ranging in length.
+The tour includes breakfast daily, lunches & dinners indicated in the detailed itinerary: B=breakfast, L=lunch and D=dinner.

-- Welcome Meeting and Drinks at the Ingot Hotel, Perth
+- Welcome Meeting and Drinks at the Esplanade Hotel Fremantle by Rydges

-Day 2: Thursday 3 September, Perth – Dwellingup – Margaret River
+Day 3: Saturday 7 September, Perth – Dwellingup – Gnarabup Beach

 - Orondo Farm, Dwellingup: Guided tour of the private gardens & morning tea

-Our private coach collects us at the Ingot Hotel near Perth airport and drives to Dwellingup to visit Orondo Farm with its 25-plus acre private garden surrounded by woodlands and traversed with meandering watercourses.
+This morning we travel to Dwellingup to visit Orondo Farm with its 25-plus acre private garden surrounded by woodlands and traversed with meandering watercourses.
 The fertile river valley, within which the garden sits, creates a perfect microclimate and provides the rich loam soils for growing rare deciduous and evergreen trees, flowering shrubs, such as rhododendrons, camellias and azaleas, and colourful perennials that have been planted over the years.
-The owners and creators of Orondo Farm, Bette and Bill Healy, will treat us to guided tour and a morning tea.
+The owners and creators of Orondo Farm, Bette and Bill Healy, will treat us to a guided tour and morning tea.

 We journey to Yallingup to visit the award-winning garden of Bill Mitchell, Gardening Australia Magazine’s 2016 ‘Gardener of the Year’.
-Situated on the clifftop of Smiths Beach and surrounded by the Leeuwin-Naturaliste National Park, Bill was driven by the need of a fire-management plan due to being in an extreme bushfire risk area because of the surrounding heathland flora to create a fire-resistant garden.
+Situated on the clifftop of Smiths Beach and surrounded by the Leeuwin-Naturaliste National Park with heathland flora, Bill was driven to create a fire-resistant garden.
 The result was ‘Fire and Beauty’, a five-year-old garden mass-planted with fire-retardant plants, such as succulents and cacti.
 Drifts of bird attracting aloes, huge dragon trees, rare and unusual succulent varieties have been combined with local stone mastering the art of a lower maintenance garden without sacrificing colour and beauty.
 The achievement of this non-gardener’s concept and design is inspiring.

 Walpole - 1 night

-Day 4: Saturday 5 September, Margaret River – Pemberton – Walpole
+Day 5: Monday 9 September, Gnarabup Beach – Pemberton – Walpole

 - BBQ lunch